jaemnkm/design-system-2/_elements/buttons.md

     <h5>When to use</h5>
     <ul class="usa-content-list">
       <li>The alert secondary button is intended for destructive actions or actions that will take the user outside of USAJOBS.</li>
-      <li>The start secondary button is intended for starting a new process, for example the application guide.</li>
     </ul>
   </div>
 </div>